 I take a shower and wash my hair.
 I use product and blow dry it, fingers crossed that it will turn out full and wavy rather than frizzy.
 I put on makeup and clothes.
 I have a meeting at work.
 I would complain that I hate to go in on my one day off this week, but I’m glad for a reason to get ready and face the day, face other people.

 I smile at my coworkers.
 We joke around.
 We eat leftover candy.
 I come home.
 I put laundry in the washing machine: cold, normal cycle, medium spin.
 I order Thai food for dinner: pad see ew and pot stickers, a special treat.
 I really just don’t feel like cooking.
 Or eating.
 I set up my take-out on a plastic tray, with a bottle of Diet Coke from the fridge.
 I take a picture and send it to a few friends from the city: See?
 We have Thai take-out here in Nebraska too!
 Come visit!

 I remember all the nights ordering in, watching The Bachelor or Survivor or bad Netflix movies with my roommates on our Ikea couch.
 I move my laundry to the dryer, taking out delicates and synthetics to air dry on the rack.
 I answer my phone and talk to a friend for a bit, help her decide what books to suggest to her book club.
 We set up a sleepover for next weekend.
 It boosts my mood.
 I don’t talk about me, because I forget I have anything to talk about.
 I forget about the uneasiness, the off-ness.

-I tell myself I’ll feel better tomorrow.
-I amend that.
-You’ll wake up tired but better.
+I tell myself you’ll feel better tomorrow.
+I amend that: You’ll wake up tired but better.
 You are not alone, despite what you feel.
 Crying helps.
 Music helps.
 Writing helps.
 You know what helps you.
 It’s not a cure, but it is a way to cope.